transeptorlabs/transeptor-docs/docs/introduction.md

 1. Download the Transeptor docker image.
 2. Run the Transeptor docker image in a docker container.
 3. Start using Transeptor to bundle user operation.

+### Hardware requirements
+- CPU: Minimum of 2 CPU cores
+- RAM: [TBD]
+- Storage: [TBD]

+Please ensure that your system meets these hardware requirements to ensure optimal performance and functionality of the software.

 <div className="button-left">
     <PopupButton id="fEY6nXV1" style={{ fontSize: 20 }} className="button button--primary button--lg"